-Media tips and templates Journalists are people too If your MHW event is open to the public, you may choose to engage with local media to promote the event, so you can build interest and attendance.
-You may also want to encourage media representatives to attend your event to raise awareness of mental health to a wide audience.
-It's important to remember that journalists are just regular people, with various levels of mental health literacy.
-With that in mind it's important to not only consider your audience, but how the media will communicate to that audience on your behalf.
-Here are some tips in order to achieve those aims: - Keep your media release to one page - Try not to provide media with complex or detailed information.
+- Send your media release in the body of an email, NOT as an attachment.
+(This makes it more likely that your media release will be read, as people can be hesitant to open attachments from people they don't know.) - Keep your media short and sharp - Try not to provide media with complex or detailed information.
 Just the basic Who, Where, When and most importantly WHY - Provide photo or filming opportunities on your media release with specific times for media to arrive - Provide a key spokesperson to speak to media before your event, during the event and after completion.
 Make sure they are available to answer the phone number provided - Refer to Mindframe guidelines when speaking to media about mental health issues or suicide and suicide prevention - Use the media release template provided as a guide to assist you if you are unfamiliar with producing media releases see the examples on the next page.
-Media Release example templates